 In 1998, he became the first Canadian ever elected to the governing WDSF ‘Presidium’, the sport’s world 14-member board of directors, and is one of the people in the world responsible for World Championships, DanceSport’s relations with the IOC, and other matters affecting the world's 4½ million registered DanceSport athletes.
 He has been Chair of WDSF’s Legal Commission since 1998, dealing with sports law questions all over the world.
 He was re-elected to further terms on the Presidium in 2001, 2004, 2007, 2010, 2013 and 2017 and was WDSF’s first World Anti-Doping Representative.

-Jim has been a Member of the Canadian Olympic Committee since 1997.
+Jim has been involved with the Canadian Olympic Committee since 1997.
 He was DanceSport’s Representative to the Canadian Olympic Committee (COC) 1997 - 2005, and has served on two subcommittees of the COC.
-Since 2005 he has been elected and re-elected four times to personal membership in the COC for British Columbia.
+Since 2005 he has been elected and re-elected four times to personal membership or representation in the COC for British Columbia.

 He has contributed to several publications, including the International DanceSport Magazine, Dance News, and The New York Times on the subject.
 He served as an Official of the 2001 World Games in Akita, Japan.